-It is another type of breast cancer that starts in the ducts of the nipple, and over time, it also affects the skin and the areola of the nipple.
+It starts in the ducts of the nipple, and over time, it also affects the skin and the areola of the nipple.
 It causes burning, itching, or inflammation around the nipple.

 Male breast cancer

-Breast cancer is most commonly found in females, but men can also suffer from this problem in rare cases.
-Males don’t have breasts, but they have breast tissues, and cancer cells develop in them and spread throughout the body.
-Male breast cancer develops in men usually at an older age, and gynecomastia is the most common male breast disorder.
+This is most common in females, but men also suffer from this problem in rare cases.
+Males don’t have breasts, but they have breast tissues, and cancer cells develop and spread throughout the body.
+Male breast cancer develops in men, usually at an older age, and gynecomastia is the most common male breast disorder.

 Some people have all that risk factors, but breast cancer does not develop in them; on the other hand, some don’t have any risk factors, but still, breast cancer develops in them.
 Environment and the complex interaction of genetic makeup may be the primary cause of breast cancer disease.